Natural products´ mechanisms of action

 The assessment of relevant structural alterations in our group is performed by a variety of microscopic techniques.
 On the one hand, classical light microscopic approaches (brightfield, darkground, phase contrast, polarization, fluorescence as well as DIC) are represented in our lab, allowing the examination of biological material on the lower micrometer scale (lateral resolution down to 0.2 µm).

 As a topographical technique, gaining insight into internal features of biological material by atomic force microscopy is still a challenging process.
 We therefore established an ultra-microtomic protocol, allowing insight into internal features of virtually any cell, tissue and organism by AFM for the first time.
+This technique was used in the recent years to describe the mechanism of action of different bioactive natural products.

 In silico and enzymatic techniques